 But the reveal will have to wait!
 Villalba’s jealousy grows; he searches Emilia’s desk and follows her to meet Morales, who he challenges to a duel (Emilia does not initially know about this).
 Augusto comes to see Emilia with a letter in which the statement of Lucía proves that the murderer was in fact … Villalba!
 Suddenly, his rather harsh repudiation of Augusto makes sense.
 Emilia and Augusto arrive just before the duel is to take place, and accuse Villalba of the murder – “A murderer cannot fight with a gentleman!”
 The truth laid bare, Villalba commits suicide.
 At the end of the picture, Emilia falls into Morales’ arms, “the man who took his love to the extreme of risking his life for her”.

 Alma Torturada has a pretty decent plot, revolving around deceit, secrets and lies, and the damage that secrets can do.
-Cinematographically, it’s a bit behind the curve for 1916: the camera is very static – I don’t recall many zooms or pans – and shots are typically quite lengthy.
+Cinematographically, it’s behind the curve for 1916: it lacks rhythm in its frequent lengthy shots, and the camera is very static – I don’t recall many zooms or pans.
 Indeed, the Spain shown in the film is not truly modern: a world of horse-drawn carriages rather than motorcars.
 The only real close-up shot is the one shown above of Villalba looking into the binoculars.
 Sadly, we do not get a close-up of La Xirgu, in the full bloom of her beauty.
 This is the closest the camera gets to her:

 To me, Alma Torturada resembles Italian diva films more than Hollywood production of the time; since many diva films were imported into Spain in the teens, it’s reasonable to assume that they were an influence on Barcinógrafo’s production.
 (For those interested, my post on Pasionaria gives more background on the early film industry of Spain).
 Although the plot is more balanced between the different characters than in some diva films, it’s certainly a vehicle for Margarita Xirgu.
-I must say that while agreeable, I didn’t find her to have the screen charisma that I hoped for.
+I must say that while agreeable, I didn’t find her to have the screen charisma that I hoped for; no doubt she was a great stage actress, but she was unable to channel her talent on camera.
 Some moments were delightful – a hand gesture, a tilt of the head, as in the left-hand picture below – but all in all, I didn’t fall in love the way I expected to.

 I did, however, fall in love with this hat!
 A very strong entry into the parade of wonderful/crazy 1910s hats.